mayorD19/alx-low_level_programming/0x0A-argc_argv/README.md

 2-A program that prints all the arguments it recieves 3-A program that myultiplies two numbers
 4-A program that adds Positive Numbers
+5-A program that prints the minimum number of coins to make change for an amount of money.